 Sage has a well-known reputation in herbal folklore as a plant that

 can enhance memory and increase alertness.
 The term "sage" in fact is also used to describe a person who is distinguished for their wisdom, clarity and good judgement.

 "Sage is of excellent use to help the memory, warming and quickening

 In the Modern Herbal, Grieves also makes reference to sage leaves infused as an herbal tea and its traditional uses as a remedy for "nervous excitement frequently accompanying brain and nervous diseases." (*)

 early 16th century English botanist John Gerard (known for his large

-herbal garden in London) stated that sage "is singularly good for the
+herb garden in London) stated that "Sage is singularly good for the

 head and brain, it quickeneth the senses and memory, strengtheneth the